tranquilitybase-io/tf-gcp-CFT-architecture/README.md

     	mv terraform.example.tfvars terraform.tfvars

-Edit the file called "env-variables-example.sh" and rename the file "env-variables-example.sh" to env-variables.sh
+Edit the file called "env-variables-example.sh" and rename the file "env-variables-example.sh" to env-variables.sh export CLOUD_BUILD_PROJECT_ID=<project_id>
+Project Id is the project id of the CI/CD ex (prj-b-cicd-7a1a)

    	mv env-variables-example.sh env-variables.sh